ivanilves/xiringuito/README.md

 * No Python required!
 Well, this is not a solid reason to use `xiringuito`, but not everybody likes Python.

 *`sshuttle` is a great piece of software.
 It suits web developers and DevOps/SysAdmins of typical web-centric projects very well.
-However, if you work with less typical services, or you hate Python, `xiringuito` may be a great choice :wink:*
+However, if you work with less typical services, or you hate Python (or love Bash), `xiringuito` may be a great choice :wink:*